oliveigah/klife/guides/examples/client_configuration.md

     ]
 ```

-This cluster will have a total of 3 producers, the default one plus the other 2 defined in the configuration.
+This client will have a total of 3 producers, the default one plus the other 2 defined in the configuration.
 You can see all the configuration options for the producers in `Klife.Producer`.

 ## Defining custom partitioner